 Using a contact tip that is too big or too small can create problems such as microarcing, overheating, friction, and wire jamming—all of which can lead to wire burnback.

-Contact tips are one of the most frequently misunderstood and most often replaced components of a welding gun setup.
+Contact tips are one of the most frequently replaced components of a MIG gun.
 The contact tip is responsible for guiding the wire and transferring the current from the conductor tube—sometimes referred to as a swan neck or goose neck—through the filler wire and ultimately to the workpiece.
 It's critical functions include current transfer and wire targeting.

 Contact tip size determines what wire size you can use and the amount of filler material that will be distributed during welding.
 When a contact tip begins to wear, the through-hole elongates and loses electrical conductivity, which greatly affects the gun’s ability to transfer current to the welding wire.
 Additionally, the tool center point (TCP) begins to fluctuate as the wire dances around inside the now oversized tip.
 These conditions lead to poor arc starts, lower penetration, and decreased weld quality.

 Sizes for welding contact tips range from .024" to .094" in terms of a wire size it can guide.
 Generally speaking, the larger the wire, the higher the parameters and the faster the deposition rate.
 It's highly recommended that to match the contact tip size to the wire size with your MIG gun.

 Likewise, contact tip threads come in a range of sizes from M6 to M12.
 These sizes are entirely dependent of the contact tip holder size, but the thread sizes correlate directly to the rating of the MIG gun.
 You won't see a 500-amp MIG gun, for instance, using an M6 contact tip.
 Similarly, you won't see a 200-amp MIG gun using an M10 contact tip because it's unnecessary.